 Early in our economic expansion, in the 1980s and ’90s, we needed to build a lot of homes to accommodate the growth in our prime-age labor force.
 This growth peaked in 2007.
 The prime-age labor force is only now beginning to expand again.

 So what happens next?

 Although a smaller segment of the market in terms of units sold, the new home sale is more important to the economy than the sale of an existing home.
-New home sales mean construction jobs, housing starts, big ticket item purchases, and all the other purchases that goes along with that..
-Existing home sales, on the other hand are commission exchanges and can boost purchases at Home depot and moving van activity.
-New home sales, as we know, haven’t reached the levels that many housing analyst promised us early on.
+New home sales mean construction jobs, housing starts, big-ticket item purchases, and all the other purchases that go along with that.
+Existing home sales, on the other hand, are commission exchanges and can boost investments at Home depot and moving van activity.
+New home sales, as we know, haven’t reached the levels that many housing analysts promised us early on.